 We used new scalable methods to decompose GPT-4’s internal representations into 16 million oft-interpretable patterns.

 These features are "patterns of activity that we hope are human interpretable".
-The release includes [code] and paper, Scaling and evaluating sparse autoencoders paper (PDF) which credits nine authors, two of whom - Ilya Sutskever and Jan Leike - are high profile figures that left OpenAI within the past month.
+The release includes code and a paper, Scaling and evaluating sparse autoencoders paper (PDF) which credits nine authors, two of whom - Ilya Sutskever and Jan Leike - are high profile figures that left OpenAI within the past month.

 The most fun part of this release is the interactive tool for exploring features.
 This highlights some interesting features on the homepage, or you can hit the "I'm feeling lucky" button to bounce to a random feature.
 The most interesting I've found so far is feature 5140 which seems to combine God's approval, telling your doctor about your prescriptions and information passed to the Admiralty.